-Rant, we bessech thee, almighty God, that the new birth of thine only-begotten Son in the flesh may deliver us: who are held by the ancient bondage under the yoke of sin.
+Rant, we beseech thee, almighty God: that the new birth in the flesh of thy Only Begotten may deliver us, whom the ancient bondage holdeth under yoke of sin.
+Through the same Jesus Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.

-Through the same Jesus Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Spirit, one God, for ever and ever.
 R. Amen.

-Procession of S. John.
+Procession of Saint John.

-¶ Then let all the Priests gather in Silken Copes with lighted Candles and thus walk in procession to the Altar of the Apostles through the middle of the Choir: singing this R. which is begun by the Cantor.
+¶ Then let all the Priests gather in Silken Copes with lighted Candles and thus walk in procession to the Altar of the Apostles through the midst of the Quire: singing this R. which is begun by the Cantor.

+\mathcal{X} .
 The Lord put forth his hand, and touched my mouth.